 Wikipedia, the Encyclopaedia.

 The Pattni Sonis were mainly were 'Sagars' from Shil, Madhupur and Mangrol and 'Vayas' from Prabhas Paatan and Veraval area.
 Some of the Soni names which come to my mind were Haji Ahmed Haji Elias, Haji Budha Haji Hasham, Visanji Dungarshi, Tulsidas Nenshi Devshi, Morarji Devshi, Dhanji Pala and many others.
-And amongst the Parajiya Pattni Sonis were – Pragjibhai Dharamshi, Kakubhai Bhaya, Chhaganbhai Ramji, Laljibhai Savji, Liladharbhai Hansraj, Bhanjibhai Bhagwan and many more.
+And amongst the Parajiya Pattni Sonis were Pragjibhai Dharamshi, Kakubhai Bhaya, Chhaganbhai Ramji, Laljibhai Savji, Liladharbhai Hansraj, Bhanjibhai Bhagwan and many more.
 They were in their tender age of between 15 and 20 years.
 They were the pioneers who left their families and beloved ones to adventure out of India to settle in Zanzibar.
 Most Sonis became proficient in the local language Kiswahili and the royal language Arabic and Kutchhi, which was the language spoken by the majority Indians.
 There was also another language which was exclusive spoken by the Sonis called 'fali language.

 Zanzibar: The missing History

 Mrs. Kala Dayaljibhai Mavji Leicester - UK

 I read about the history of Parajiya Pattnis in Zanzibar.
 There were few famous Parajiyas that we should remember in our history like Ranchod Purshottam, Velji Pitamber and A.P.
 Bhimji.
 The first two names mentioned started a jewellery shop called Velji & Ranchod.
 There was also another shop owned by Kakubhai Hirji.